Department : History

 PHD, Columbia University

 BA, Douglass College

-The modern history of East Central Europe, focusing on the Czech lands of the Habsburg Empire in the nineteenth century and examining questions of nationalism, women's history, and culture.
+The modern history of East Central Europe, focusing on the Czech lands of the Habsburg Empire in the nineteenth century and examining questions of nationalism, women's history, urban history, and culture.

 Articles in scholarly publications (since 2000):